Server-side flight recorder for PostgreSQL. Answers "what was happening in my database?"

 | Snapshots | WAL, checkpoints, I/O, tables, indexes | 1 min | 30 days |

-Data flows through ring buffers (hot, low-overhead) into durable archives and aggregates (cold, long-retention).
+Sampled activity flows through ring buffers (hot, low-overhead) into durable archives and aggregates (cold, long-retention).
+Snapshots are written directly into retention tables -- no ring buffer in the path.
 Safety mechanisms -- circuit breaker, load shedding, per-section timeouts, and pg_cron job timeouts -- prevent the recorder from impacting production workloads.

 Extensions